muhammad-atif-74/knowledge-entries-dashboard/README.md

 json-server --watch db.json --port 5000
 ```

-Your mock API will now run at:
+The mock API will now run at:
 ```
 http://localhost:5000
 ```